 Menopause is defined as the time in a woman's life, usually between 45 and 55 years, when the ovaries stop producing eggs and menstrual periods end.
 The average age of menopause is 51 years.

 Years before you stop having menstrual periods, changes in your hormone levels can lead to some of the symptoms of menopause.
-In addition to irregular periods, the most common symptoms are hot flashes, night sweats, sleep problems, and vaginal dryness.
+In addition to irregular periods, the most common symptoms are hot flashes, night sweats, mood changes, sleep problems, and vaginal dryness.

 Menopause is a normal part of a woman's life and does not always need to be treated.
 However, the changes that happen before and after menopause can be disruptive.
 If you have bothersome symptoms, effective treatments are available.

 More detailed information about menopause is available by subscription.
 (See "Clinical manifestations and diagnosis of menopause".)